P. O. Box 1411 Rockdale, TX 76567

 University: Albany State

-WBL Team: Washington Metros, Milwaukee Does, Chicago Hustle,
+WBL Team: Washington Metros, Milwaukee Does, Chicago Hustle, St. Louis Streak

 Charlene made her debut into the WBL with the Washington Metros in its second season.
 After the Metros folded she was picked up by the Milwaukee Does and averaged 18.6 ppg, 7.1 rpg, and was selected MVP of the All-Star Game.
 Charlene then became a member of the Chicago Hustle where she averaged 15.4 ppg and 8.2 rpg.
 She finished out her pro career with the St. Louis Streak.